Close Menu

 You can apply for expedited reinstatement the same month you stop working.
 But there is a five year limit on you ability to file for expedited reinstatement.

 There are times when it is best to file a new application after your benefits end.
 For example, if your earnings were much higher while you were working than prior to receiving benefits, you might want to file a new application.
 The reason being that your new benefit amount might be higher due to your recent earnings.
 A higher monthly benefit amount will be helpful to you if you don’t expect to return to work any time soon.
 Before you make a choice between filing for expedited reinstatement and filing a new application, check with your attorney.
-If you need to know how to check the on the status of your benefits, read here.
+Learn how to check the on the status of your benefits.

 IF YOU RETURN TO WORK, YOUR SSDI & SSI BENEFITS WILL END